 Being sick reminds teachers they’re human, even if they don’t feel human at the time.

-How much perfection are you requiring from yourself?
+How much perfection do you require from yourself?

 Teachers, we are enough!